Ghanasham/OrderEgine1/README.md

 This is java (eclipse) project for Pizza Order Engine.
 Orders are submitted in json format.

-Order updates
-Updates are newline-separated (nn) JSON objects, required to have at least these three fields:
+Order updates are newline-separated JSON objects, required to have at least these three fields:
 • orderId: a signed integer,
 • updateId: a signed integer,